ppKrauss/openCitation/README.md

 * Typical repositories of legislation (''law-docs''): [BR (LexML)](http://www.lexml.gov.br/),  [EU countries (N-Lex)](http://eur-lex.europa.eu/n-lex/), [UK (legislation)](http://www.legislation.gov.uk/browse).
 Access to contents in HTML, PDF and other formats.

 In both (sci-docs and law-docs) the content is published by an authority, like a [scientific journal](https://en.wikipedia.org/wiki/Scientific_journal) or a [government gazette](https://en.wikipedia.org/wiki/Government_gazette).
-Only official versions (of law-docs and sci-docs) possess legal probative value.
+Only official versions of the documents possess legal probative value.
 The *official repositories* preserves the documents and its  probative value.

 ### Openness degree of a license
 The characterization of the "openness" of a document (or a set of documents as collection or repository) can be formalized by the following procedure (simplifyed by the [licenses table](./data/licenses.csv)):